AlfredPaguio/AlfredPaguio/README.md

 **AlfredPaguio/AlfredPaguio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-<a href="https://github.com/AlfredPaguio/Portfolio">**AlfredPaguio/Portfolio**</a> repository is on Work in Progress, you can visit https://alfredpaguio.github.io/ for the meantime.
+While the <a href="https://github.com/AlfredPaguio/Portfolio">**AlfredPaguio/Portfolio**</a> repository is on Work in Progress, you can explore its current state by visiting https://alfred-paguio.vercel.app/.
+Meanwhile, feel free to check out https://alfredpaguio.github.io/ for additional aspects.

+Please note that the repository is a reflection of my ongoing work and may not represent the final version.

 ### 🌐 Socials: